-The Night I Ate My Way Through Fukuoka's Yatai Stalls and Understood Japan
+Eat Your Way Through Fukuoka's Yatai Stalls and You'll Understand Japan

-I landed at Fukuoka Airport at 6PM on a Tuesday.
-By 6:20PM I was at Hakata Station.
+Land at Fukuoka Airport at 6PM on a Tuesday and you can be standing at Hakata Station by 6:20PM.
 That's not a travel flex — it's just how Fukuoka works.
 Two subway stops, 260 JPY, five minutes.
 The airport-to-city experience alone should embarrass every other major city on Earth.

-I checked into a business hotel near Tenjin for 5,500 JPY (about $37).
-The room was the size of a generous wardrobe, which is standard for Japanese business hotels and something you stop caring about once you realize you'll spend approximately zero waking hours in it.
+Check into a business hotel near Tenjin for around 5,500 JPY (about $37) and the room will be the size of a generous wardrobe.
+That's standard for Japanese business hotels, and it's something you stop caring about the moment you realize you'll spend approximately zero waking hours in it.

 Because at night, Fukuoka happens outside.